-This manual outlines the service, security and operational standards that taxi operators must comply with in order to be granted, and to retain, operator accreditation.
+This manual outlines the service, security and operational standards that Passenger Transport Operators must comply with in order to be granted, and to retain, operator accreditation.
 These Accreditation Standards are the minimum standards expected of all passenger transport service operators and include requirements to:

-- · keep relevant records relating to your service; - ensure that your vehicles are safe and inspected regularly; and - · ensure that your drivers are appropriately qualified and suitable people to be driving your
+- · keep relevant records relating to your service; - ensure that your vehicles are safe and inspected regularly; and - ensure that your drivers are appropriately qualified and suitable people to be driving your vehicles.